umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/External-Services/index.md

 # Enabling static outbound IP addresses
 For projects on a standard, Professional and Enterprise plan you can enable static outbound IP addresses.

 On the _Advanced_ page of your project, you are now able to turn on the static outbound IP address feature to ensure persistent communication.
-This opt-in feature can be switched on for Standard, Pro, and Enterprise cloud projects.
+This opt-in feature can be switched on for **Standard**,**Professional**, and **Enterprise** Cloud projects.

 ![StaticOutboundIps](https://user-images.githubusercontent.com/93588665/158338313-c433c994-71a5-40f5-a947-4947df23a0cf.gif)